pingidentity/pa-agent-c-sdk-sample-apache/README.md

 ## Building ##

 The sample Apache agent module can be built using the provided GNU Make Makefile.
-To build the module, run the ``make`` command in the sample directory.
+Either modify the Make file to set the variable PAA_SDK_INSTALL_DIR to the base of the the unzipped C SDK distribution installed earlier, or specify it on the command line.
+For example:

+    make PAA_SDK_INSTALL_DIR=/usr/local/pingaccess-agent-c-sdk

 The build process creates ``mod_paa.so``, as well as other intermediate artifacts.

 ## Deploying ##